Unease about white supremacy grows after Portland stabbings

 “It’s everywhere and the trouble is, it’s getting more and more prevalent.”

+The lone man to survive Friday’s stabbings says he’s having a difficult time processing what happened.
+Micah Fletcher told KGW-TV (https://goo.gl/HJjwpI) that he’s focusing on trying to get better.

+“I’m healing,” Fletcher told the station.
+He was released from the hospital Monday and attended the hearing, where a scar on his neck was visible.

-On Monday, Mayor Ted Wheeler asked the federal government to revoke a permit it issued for a Sunday rally in downtown Portland, saying he fears it could further enflame tensions.
+On Tuesday, Wheeler reiterated his call to organizers of a June 4 rally to cancel, saying he fears it could further enflame tensions.
 The event organized by the group Patriot Prayer is billed on its Facebook page as a Trump Free Speech Rally in “one of the most liberal areas of the West Coast.”
-Several counter-protests are planned, including one that bills itself as an anti-capitalist march and another that calls itself anti-fascist.
+Several counter-protests are planned.

 Christian attended a similar rally in late April wearing an American flag around his neck and carrying a baseball bat.
 Police confiscated the bat, and he was then caught on camera clashing with counter-protesters.